Climate of Argentina

-Many regions have different, often contrasting, microclimates.
-In general, northern parts of the country are characterized by hot, humid, rainy summers and mild winters with periodic droughts.
+Many regions have different, often contrasting microclimates.
+In general, the northern parts of the country are characterized by hot, humid, rainy summers and mild winters with periodic droughts.
 Mesopotamia, in the northeast is characterized by high temperatures and abundant precipitation throughout the year with droughts being uncommon.
 West of this lies the Chaco region, which is the warmest region in Argentina.
 Precipitation in the Chaco region decreases westwards, resulting in the vegetation changing from forests in the east to shrubs in the west.
 Northwest Argentina is predominantly dry and hot although the rugged topography makes it climatically diverse, ranging from the cold, dry Puna to thick jungles.
 The center of the country, which includes the Pampas to the east and the drier Cuyo region to the west has hot summers with frequent tornadoes and thunderstorms, and cool, dry winters.
 Patagonia, in the southern parts of the country has a dry climate with warm summers and cold winters characterized by strong winds throughout the year and one of the strongest precipitation gradients in the world.
 High elevations at all latitudes experience cooler conditions, and the mountainous zones can see heavy snowfall.

 The geographic and geomorphic characteristics of Argentina tend to create extreme weather conditions, often leading to natural disasters that negatively impact the country both economically and socially.
 The Pampas, where many of the large cities are located, has a flat topography and poor water drainage, making it vulnerable to flooding.
 Severe storms can lead to tornadoes, damaging hail, storm surges, and high winds, causing extensive damage to houses and infrastructure, displacing thousands of people and causing significant loss of life.
 Extreme temperature events such as heat waves and cold waves impact rural and urban areas by negatively impacting agriculture, one of the main economic activities of the country, and by increasing energy demand, which can lead to energy shortages.

 Argentina is vulnerable and will likely be significantly impacted by climate change.
 Temperatures have increased in the last century while the observed changes in precipitation are variable, with some areas receiving more and other areas less.
 These changes have impacted river flow, increased the frequency of extreme weather events, and led to the retreat of glaciers.
 Based on the projections for both precipitation and temperatures, these climatic events are likely to increase in severity and create new problems associated with climate change in the country.